 To measure this so-called melting-point depression, a specialized

-setup has been built including a cryostat, that can control the
+NMR setup has been built including a cryostat, that can control

-of temperature.
-Because the transverse relaxation time of ice is very
+the transverse relaxation time of ice is very short, this form of

 Figure 1: The spin-echo intensity as a function of the temperature for four silica-gels.